Skip to main content

 ======================

-Memory Optimization (Experimental)
+Memory Optimization

-# Run with memory optimization
+# Run with stable memory optimizations

-uddin-lang --memory-optimize mycode.din
+uddin-lang --memory-optimize-stable mycode.din

 # Combine with profiling to measure optimization effects

-uddin-lang --memory-optimize --profile mycode.din
+uddin-lang --memory-optimize-stable --profile mycode.din

 • Tagged value types for reduced memory overhead